SCom-grupo/simple_neural_network/README.md

 ## Mnist-dataset

 The Mnist Dataset is a dataset with 70000 hand-written digits saved in a 28x28 pixels image.
 Since the original dataset's website had an miscofiguration it is now unaccessible so we provide a script to download it

+## Exectution options

+When calling the program the following arguments can be used to execute a specific part of the code:
+- p Encrypts the data
+- d Calls the python downloader script that downloads the dataset
+- e Calls Decrypts data and checks accuracy
+- i <options> This starts the inferance part of the code with one of the following activation functions as specified by options parameter: relu, tanh, sigmoid.
+By default does linear
+- t Calls the python training script that produces the weight files